fmsabatini/sPlotOpen_Manuscript/README.md

-# sPlot open - An environmentally-balanced, open-access, global dataset of vegetation plots
+# sPlotOpen – An environmentally-balanced, open-access, global dataset of vegetation plots

 <!-- usage note: edit the H1 title above to personalize the manuscript -->